Summer Sailing School

 Q. What's the difference between the Overboard Optis and the Junior Jibers?
 My child is in the age range for both classes.

 For sailors in the age range for both classes, the weight limit for the Opti class is about 120 lbs, and kids who are heavier or tall for their age will be more comfortable in the boats used in the Junior Jibers class.
 Both classes are suitable for all levels of experience.
 Weight recommendation for Junior Jibers is 100 lbs minimum.
+This is for safety.
+The sailors use their body weight to keep the boat from tipping over, and to flip the boat upright if they capsize.

 Q. What is the prerequisite for attending the Learn-To-Race Camp?